SPEEDING TICKET LAWYERS NORFOLK VA

 The presiding Judges in the Norfolk General District court are the following:

-• Hon.
-Michael Charles Rosenblum
+Hon.
+Michael C. Rosenblum

 The Norfolk General District Court schedule is the following: